el-meyer/airship/README.md

 ## General Information

 This app is designed to plot simulation results of clinical trials.
-It has been developed by Elias Laurin Meyer, Constantin Kumaus and Michal Majka and was published in [SoftwareX](https://www.softxjournal.com/article/S2352-7110(23)00043-2/fulltext).
+It has been developed by Elias Laurin Meyer, Constantin Kumaus, Michal Majka and Franz König and was published in [SoftwareX](https://www.softxjournal.com/article/S2352-7110(23)00043-2/fulltext).

 ## User Manual